 - On The Simpsons, Dr. Hibbert performed an emergency appendectomy on the street, then threw the appendix away as if it were a live grenade.
 It even exploded like a grenade.

-- An episode of Garfield and Friends had Jon suffer from appendicitis, though Garfield's obsession with a video game didn't help him at all.
-Fortunately, Odie was able to alert the paramedics to the situation.
+- An episode of Garfield and Friends had Jon suffer from appendicitis, though Garfield's obsession with a video game didn't help him at all... but between the antics of Odie and the noise from Garfield playing the video game, they managed to alert the paramedics in time.

-- Happened on Rocko's Modern Life.
-Before the procedure, Rocko has a dream in which his appendix is a little kid whom he consoles with a trip to the fair before he's taken out.
+- Happened on Rocko's Modern Life in the episode "Tickled Pinky".
+Before the procedure, Rocko has a dream in which his appendix is a little kid whom he consoles with a trip to the fair (and other, increasingly silly last requests) before he's taken out.

 - Near the end of the final season of As Told by Ginger, shortly after her breakup with Darren, Ginger is left feeling as if her "insides exploded".
 It's discovered that the pain she's been experiencing isn't solely because of the breakup, but is in fact due to acute Appendicitis.
 She's rushed to the hospital for an emergency Appendectomy.